Issues to consider in preparing for disposition of decedents, Mass. Dept. of Public Health, Division of Community Sanitation.

-Cemeteries and Burials.
-The state's primary cemetery, burial and cremation law
+The state's primary cemetery, burial and cremation law.

-Procedure after notice of evaluation to determine presence of possible American Indian remains
+MGL c.7C, § 43 Procedure upon notice of site evaluation to determine presence of American Indian skeletal remains

 Prior to appointment, a person named executor in a will may carry out written instructions of the decedent relating to the decedent's body, funeral and burial arrangements

 MGL c.272, § 40 Disturbance of assemblies; conduct of students on school grounds or in the course of school-related events

 Penalty for disturbing an assembly (funeral).

 MGL. c.272, § 42 Disturbance of funerals

 Whoever wilfully interrupts or by fast driving or otherwise in any way disturbs a funeral assembly or procession shall be punished as provided in section forty.

 106 CMR 705.700-705.710 Funeral and final disposition expenses